faenrandir/a_careful_examination/documents/book_of_mormon/the_bom_and_the_twelve_points_of_pelagius.md

 3. **That the law qualified for the kingdom of Heaven, and was founded upon equal promises with the Gospel.**

-    *The law itself does not justify man.*
+    *All disagree in unison: the law itself does not justify man.*

     **[BOM]** 2 Nephi 2:5--7  And men are instructed sufficiently that they know  good from evil.
 And the law is given unto men.
 And by the law no flesh is justified; or, by the law men are cut off.
 Yea, by the temporal law they were cut off; and also, by the spiritual law they perish from that which is good, and become miserable forever.
 Wherefore, redemption cometh in and through the Holy Messiah; for he is full of grace and truth.
 Behold, he offereth himself a sacrifice for sin, to answer the ends of the law, unto all those who have a broken heart and a contrite spirit; and unto none else can the ends of the law be answered.